freedomfighter2022/koreaelection2020/README.md

 # Data for investigation on the general election of Korea in 2020

+Update 2020/05/17: Updated korea_election_regional_20_(kor/eng).sqlite files have been updated with correct num_invalid and num_novote.
+Also, independent candidates were assigned to separate independent parties (musosog1, musosog2, and etc) in this update.

 Update: korea_election_regional_21_(kor/eng).sqlite files have been updated with correct num_invalid and num_novote.
 Also, independent candidates were assigned to separate independent parties (musosog1, musosog2, and etc) in this update.

 Update: \*_regional_*.sqlite files have been updated with the latest data from the National Election Commission of Korea as of 2020/04/29.